0x003F/RedInk_API/README.md

 # RedInk_API

-**RedInk_API** is a RESTful API built with FastAPI that provides access to the text of books that have been controversial, banned, or censored at some point in history.
+**RedInk_API** is a RESTful API built with FastAPI that provides access to controversial books that have been banned, criticised or censored at some point in history.

 ---

 ## 📚 Project Overview

-This project was created to support research, educational access, and freedom of information by making historically challenged, controversial or censored books available in digital format.
+This project was created to support research, educational access and freedom of information by making historically challenged, controversial or censored books available in digital format.
 Whether you're a researcher, developer or simply curious, RedInk_API allows you to explore these texts and to integrate them in another application.

 ---